A framework for the local information dynamics of distributed computation in complex systems: Information Modification

-As inferred earlier, we expect the local separable information to be \textit{positive} or \textit{highly separable} where separate observations of the information contributors are informative overall regarding the next state of the destination.
-This may be interpreted as a trivial information modification, because information storage and transfer are not interacting in any significant manner.
-More importantly, we expect the local separable information to be \textit{negative} at spatiotemporal points where an information modification event or collision takes place.
-Here, separate observations are misleading overall because a \textit{non-trivial information modification} is taking place (i.e. the information storage and transfer are interacting.
-It is thus clear how we can understand information modification as the interaction between information storage and information transfer.
+As inferred earlier, we expected the local separable information to be \textit{positive} or \textit{highly separable} where separate observations of the information contributors are informative overall regarding the next value of the destination.
+This was be interpreted as a trivial information modification, because information storage and transfer are not interacting in any significant manner.
+More importantly, we expected the local separable information to be \textit{negative} at spatiotemporal points where an information modification event or collision takes place.
+Here, separate observations are misleading overall because a \textit{non-trivial information modification} is taking place (i.e. the information storage and transfer are interacting).

-Importantly, this formulation of non-trivial information modification aligns with the descriptions of complex systems as consisting of (a large number of) elements interacting in a \textit{non-trivial} fashion \cite{pro08a}, and of emergence as where \textit{``the whole is greater than the sum of its parts"}.
-Here, we quantify the sum of the parts in $s(i,n)$, and ``the whole" refers to examining all information sources together; the whole is greater where all information sources must be examined together in order to receive positive information on the next state of the examined entity.
-That being said, there is no quantity representing ``the whole" as such, simply the indication that the sources must be examined \textit{together}.
-We emphasize that $s(i,n)$ is not the total information an observer needs to predict the state of the destination; this is measured by the single-site entropy $h(i,n)$ (see Section \ref{totalInfo}).
+Importantly, this formulation of non-trivial information modification aligns with the descriptions of complex systems as consisting of (a large number of) elements interacting in a \textit{non-trivial} fashion \cite{pro09}, and of emergence as where \textit{``the whole is greater than the sum of its parts''}. ``The whole'' meant to refer to examining all information sources together; the whole is greater where all information sources must be examined together in order to receive positive information on the next value of the examined entity.
+The thinking behind the separable information was in the direction of measuring synergies between information storage and transfer sources, prior to the development of a proper framework for examining such synergies \cite{will10a}, as discussed in \secRef{modificationOutlook}.